Artists & Scholars Project Grants

 - Professional development activities may take place outside of Montgomery County, MD.

-- Activities that include events or programs must be open to the public with or without an admission fee, in-person or virtually.
-If in-person, activities should follow current COVID-19 guidelines for in-person events as required by the Montgomery County Health Department.
+- Events or programs must be open to the public with or without an admission fee, in person or virtually.
+In-person activities must follow current COVID-19 guidelines as required by the Montgomery County Health Department.
+(Additional COVID-19 resources)

 - Effectively advance the applicant’s artistic or scholarly work and/or advance the applicant’s business and management skills.